AllenSWDB/allenswdb.github.io/databook/glossary.md

 Dataset
   *There is no consistent use of this term*

+DFF
+Delta F over F
+  The change in fluorescence normalized by the baseline fluorescence.
+This is how optical physiology data is often represented following image processing.
+This accounts for inherent differences in fluorescent indicator expression and optical paths on different instruments (though not necessarily completely).
+Further processing can extract {term}`event`s from the DFF trace.

 Driver line
   A general term for transgenic mouse lines that are engineered to label a specific cell type or cell population by expressing a specific gene under